 Queens College uses a variety of processes and strategies to assess student learning both at the specific program level and for overall institutional outcomes.
-The College also has mechanisms in place to assess other important educational outcomes such as retention, graduation and post-graduate success.
+The College also has mechanisms in place to assess other important educational outcomes such as retention, graduation, and post-graduate success.
 Efforts to assess learning outcomes include direct assessment of skills through writing, problem sets, exams, and portfolio evaluation, and indirect measures such as survey results, grades, and measures of academic progress.
 Many of our departments and programs have long traditions of assessment of student learning outcomes and documentation of data-driven changes and decisions.
 When President Matos Rodríguez joined Queens College in 2014, he made it a priority, reflected in the Strategic Plan, that the College put in place a structure to ensure that assessment of student learning was conducted systematically across the College, while building on a strong foundation and long history of quality control for its academic programs.
-Even before undertaking this self-study, Queens College was aware that assessment of student learning was uneven across the College, and that even for the many programs where assessment is ongoing and data is driving changes intended to improve teaching and learning, documentation of data-based decisions needed strengthening.
-Through this self-study and analysis of our assessment processes and products, we are in a better position to build upon our identified strengths, and improve areas of weakness.
-Not surprisingly, our largest programs (those that serve the most students) have developed the most rigorous assessment programs, as demonstrated by examples of departmental assessment below.
+Even before undertaking this self-study, Queens College was aware that assessment of student learning was uneven across the College and that, even for the many programs where assessment is ongoing and data are driving changes intended to improve teaching and learning, documentation of data-based decisions needed strengthening.
+Through this self-study and analysis of our assessment processes and products, we are in a better position to build upon our identified strengths and improve areas of weakness.
+Our largest programs (those that serve the most students) have been most active in conducting assessment.
 This chapter concludes with a recommendation for strengthening student learning outcomes assessment practice through faculty professional development and efforts to further strengthen our assessment infrastructure.

 The QC strategic plan calls specifically for using assessment outcomes to devise improvements that will improve student learning.
-One way the College is working on this goal is through the Undergraduate Curriculum Committee (UCC) and the Graduate Curriculum Committee (GCC) of the Academic Senate, which beginning in 2017 require consideration of student learning outcomes assessment in curricular submissions.
+One way the College is working on this goal is through the Undergraduate Curriculum Committee (UCC) and the Graduate Curriculum Committee (GCC) of the Academic Senate, which, beginning in 2017, require consideration of student learning outcomes assessment in curricular submissions as part of the existing justification process.